 HMEC-215.
 INTRODUCTION TO NUTRITION

-(FNS).
-General understanding of the role of gastrointestinal tract in relation to digestion and absorption of nutrients: carbohydrate, fat, protein, vitamins, and minerals.
-Emphasis is placed on nutrient functions, human nutritional requirements, food sources, and role of nutrition in diet-related diseases.
-Individual library research in some area related to diet-related diseases.
+(FNS) General understanding of the role of the gastrointestinal tract in digestion and absorption of nutrients.
+Emphasis is placed on nutrient functions, nutritional requirements, food sources, and the role of nutrition in diet-related diseases.
+Credit, three hours.